Canon 1100D vs M50

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The M50 has a touchscreen, while the 1100D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The M50 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1100D does not have a selfie-screen.

 Concerning the storage of imaging data, both the 1100D and the M50 write their files to SDXC cards.
+The M50 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1100D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Canon EOS M50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.